Matthew-Otto/Embedded-PTP-Timeserver/README.md

-# Embedded GPS PTP Timeserver -- UNDER CONSTRUCTION --
+# Embedded GPS PTP Timeserver

-A GPS-referenced Stratum 1 network time server with support for IEEE 1588 Precision Time Protocol (PTP).
+A GPS-referenced Stratum 1 network time server with support for Precision Time Protocol (PTP, IEEE 1588) and NTPv4 (RFC 5905).

-Bare-metal implementation written for the STMicroelectronics NUCLEO-H563ZI platform
+This implementation is entirely bare metal, all of the code in this repo was written from scratch for the STMicroelectronics NUCLEO-H563ZI platform.

 ## Dependencies: